Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +2000

-- The Bluejays' national championship odds have jumped from +2500 at the beginning of the season to +2000, the 43rd-biggest change among all teams.
+- Sportsbooks have moved the Bluejays' national championship odds up from +2500 at the beginning of the season to +2000.
+Among all teams in the country, that is the 43rd-biggest change.

-- The implied probability of Creighton winning the national championship, based on its +2000 moneyline odds, is 4.8%.
+- Based on its moneyline odds, Creighton has a 4.8% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!